Tulsa Outrage: National reaction

-Deputy US Marshal John Moran denounced the attack saying "I am opposed to that kind of business and I tried to get them not to do it.
+Deputy US Marshal John Moran denounced the attack, saying, "I am opposed to that kind of business and I tried to get them not to do it.
 You would be surprised at the prominent men in town who were in this mob."

 Some national media responded with criticism of the attack including the New York Evening Post, Louisville Post-Dispatch, Minneapolis News and St. Louis Post-Dispatch.

 Local reaction

 After the attack, the Tulsa Home Guard denied involvement in the attack, but would not say none of its members participated.

 Two victims who did not leave the city were rearrested four and six weeks later.
 One left the city with his wife after his arrest.
 The other was reportedly arrested again later after not leaving the city.

-The prosecuting attorney, Tulsa City Attorney John Meserve would later join the TCCD in December 1917 as their "prosecuting attorney."
+The prosecuting attorney, Tulsa City Attorney John Meserve, would later join the TCCD in December 1917 as their "prosecuting attorney".

 Media reaction

 The Tulsa Daily World approved and encouraged the incident.
 The Tulsa Democrat ran the headline "General Approval Is Given."

-Harlows Weekly, another Oklahoma newspaper, justified the anti-german sentiment behind the attacks by referencing the ongoing war effort.
+Harlows Weekly, another Oklahoma newspaper, justified the anti-German sentiment behind the attacks by referencing the ongoing war effort.

 Knights of Liberty

-The Knights of Liberty would go on to be involved in two other attacks before fading away.
-On October 11, 1918 the group marched in uniform through Tulsa as a “Liberty Loan slackerism warning.”
+The Knights of Liberty would go on to be involved in two other attacks in the city before fading away.
+On October 11, 1918, the group marched in uniform through Tulsa as a "Liberty Loan slackerism warning".
 The group would disband shortly after when member S. L. Miller shot and killed a Tulsa waiter for "disloyal statements" and three weeks later organized the beating of an alleged adulterer.